sklf/USTC_lab/content/en/authors/YingHe/_index.md

 education:
   courses:
-  - course: Ph.D. in Signal processing
+  - course: PhD in Signal processing
     institution: University of Electronic Science and Technology of China
     year: 2017 - now
   - course: B.S. in Electronic Engineering